cklogasia/barkus/README.md

 - Automatically adjusts image properties to improve barcode visibility
 - Maximizes extraction success rate without manual intervention
 - Provides detailed logging of retry attempts for troubleshooting

-**Configuration:**
-The retry system is automatically enabled and uses sensible defaults.
-The maximum retry count can be adjusted by modifying the `BarcodeDetector` initialization in the code if needed.

 ### Test Data Generation